team23/b5/docs/modules/docker.md

 ```

-### Example 4 - auto-create external networks
+### Example 4 - auto-create networks

 If external networks are defined in docker-compose.yml they are by default not auto-created by docker-compose and
 using docker-compose will fail with an error message about missing these networks.

 To auto-create these external networks when using docker-compose commands use the option
-ensure_exists['external_networks'] and provide a list of external networks to auto-create:
+setup.networks and provide a list of networks to auto-create:

 docker-compose.yml:
 ```yaml